Saving Salman: Factors that led to actor's acquittal in 2002 hit-and-run case

-A shoddy probe by Bandra Police left the door open for ace lawyers to demolish the prosecution.
-With a little bit of luck — in the form of key witness Ravindra Patil’s premature death — Salman Khan was home
+A shoddy probe by Bandra Police enabled ace lawyers to demolish prosecution.
+With a little bit of luck — in the form of key witness Ravindra Patil's premature death — Salman Khan was home

 Acquitting Salman Khan of all charges in the 2002 hit-and-run case, the Bombay High Court yesterday said even though public perception was against the actor, the prosecution had failed to prove its case.
 The judge also slammed the police for leaving several loose ends in their investigation.

 Salman Khan walks out of the Bombay High Court after being acquitted of all charges in the 2002 hit-and-run case.
 Pic/Bipin Kokate

 On the fourth and final day of dictating his judgment in the appeal filed by Salman, Justice AR Joshi said, “Prosecution failed to establish its case on all charges.
 The burden lies on the prosecution to prove guilt, and not on the appellant to prove innocence.
 The benefit of reasonable doubt goes in favour of the accused.”